-Kayaking, like many of our other extra curriculars in the school, has continued for all years.
-The kayaking club is open to everyone in the school and ventures out on the waters on Tuesdays and Thursdays year-round.
+Kayaking, like many of our other activities in the school, has continued for all years.
+The kayaking club is open to everyone in the school and ventures out on the waters on Tuesdays and Thursdays all year-round.
 Thankfully, the school's kayakers can physically distance on the water and in the changing rooms.
-Certain changes had to be made still, for example, there are two beginner groups that kayak on alternating Tuesdays and only 15 people are allowed on the water at a time, excluding instructors.
-A special congratulations to Alana Guckian-Walton, Darragh Leakey and Almha Walsh for achieving their level two River Skills Award.
-Well done to all!
+Certain changes still had to be made though for example, there are two beginner groups that kayak on alternating Tuesdays and only 15 people are allowed on the water at a time, excluding instructors.
+A special congratulations to Alana Guckian-Walton, Darragh Lawley and Almha Walsh for achieving their level two River Skills Award, Well done to all!

-۲

 DEBATING

 This year the SGS debating club met weekly, under the new authority of 6th year student Adam Henry and Ms Hall, who have taken over from Ms Hynes.
 Debating is open to all year groups and takes place every Monday in the library.
 Unfortunately, lunchtime debates can't take place this year due to COVID restrictions, but weekly debates can still go ahead.
 Thankfully, many competitions were still able to take place online such as the annual Soap Box competition and the European Youth Parliament.
 These events took place over zoom.
 Well done to all who took part!

 FANCY DRESS

 On the 22nd of October, the TY YSI (young social innovators) class organised a Halloween costume day in aid of pieta house, all years were involved, including teachers, with prizes for best dressed in the junior school, senior school and a separate prize for best dressed teacher.
-The idea behind the day was to "dress up as something that will make you and your friends smile and laugh" supporting the Ty's project topic of mental health.
+The idea behind the day was to "dress up as something that will make you and your friends smile and laugh" supporting the T.Y.s project topic of mental health.
 The school raised €1,105.
 Thank you to all the students and teachers that took part and donated.

 CHRISTIAN UNION

 Every Friday after school the Christian Union meets in the library.
 They play mini games, watch music videos, read Bible passages and discuss their Christian faith.
 This is organised by Cannon Patrick Bamber and Carla Marin, who has come this year from Chile to talk about her experiences.
 Going forward, there will be confirmation to those who want to commit themselves to Christ.
-Confirmation begins in January for 2nd years.
+Preperation fpr confirmation begins in January for 2nd years.

-ION tian Union i games, sages and erranied

-for the past 20 years.
+past 20 years.
 In his time as rugby coach, he has seen his teams win four Senior Connacht School league titles, and two Junior Cup wins.
 Luckily Mr. Gavin is going into semi-retirement and will still be teaching a few classes and coaching the rugby teams.

-Mr. Alfred Potter- Mr Potter has been a French teacher, a German teacher, senior co-ordinator, Houseparent in the boys and girls boarding houses and organist in the school for the past 35 years.
+Mr. Alfred Potter has been a French teacher, a German teacher, senior co-ordinator, Houseparent in the boys and girls boarding houses and organist in the school for the past 35 years.
 He has been heavily involved with the school choir since he joined the school, and brought many choirs up to RTÉ studios where they sang for church and carol services.
 Mr Potter was responsible for many successful prize days, remembrance services and whole school assemblies.
-He also directed two very successful productions of "Joseph and his Amazing Technicolour Dream-coat" for the school.
+He also directed two very successful productions of "Joseph and his Amazing Technicolour Dreamcoat" for the school.
 They will be missed by students and staff alike, and we wish them the best of luck in their retirement!
-RETIREMENTS This year Sligo Grammar School saw four retirements, those of Ms O'Donnell, Mr Gavin, Mr Potter and Ms Lipsett.
-Ms. Fidelma Lipsett- Ms Lipsett has taught business studies for the past 35 years in the school.
-She was the driving force behind many successful and prize-winning TY mini companies, many of them reaching the Student Enterprise finals in Dublin.
-Her students described her as "caring, kind and friendly" and "always willing to help".
-Mrs. Collette O'Donnell- Mrs O'Donnell has been an Irish and Business Studies teacher here in the school for 33 years, semi-retiring in 2017 but continuing in a part time basis until August 2020.
-Ms O'Donnell, like Ms Lipsett has been an incredible guide to many of those who entered mini-company competitions and was heavily involved with TY fundraising and managing finances.
-She also ran the annual Seachtain na Gaeilge in SGS.